dgraph-io/dgraph-docs/content/mutations/delete.md

 +++
 date = "2017-03-20T22:25:17+11:00"
-title = "Del"
-description = "In this guide we explain how to use delete mutations, allowing you to delete objects of a particular type.
+title = "Delete Mutations in DQL" description = "In this guide we explain how to use delete mutations in DQL, allowing you to delete objects of a particular type.
 You can also delete multiple types of data using wildcard delete." weight = 7
 [menu.main]
     name = "Delete"